-Google, Alphabet workers launch unconventional union with help of Communications Workers of America
+Google workers launch unconventional union with help of Communications Workers of America

 The Alphabet union is attempting a new path forward to avoid that.
 Typically, unions are formed after an election conducted by the National Labor Relations Board, the agency enforcing U.S. labor law.
 If the majority of voters choose to join, the NLRB certifies the union to represent the workers and bargain collectively with their employer.

 The union at Alphabet is forming without federal ratification, limiting its rights.
 And Google has signaled its willingness in the past to fight back against such efforts.
-In December, the NLRB filed a complaint against Google for surveilling employees, and in 2019, the company hired consultants known for their anti-union efforts.
+In December, the NLRB filed a complaint against Google, accusing it of surveilling and terminating employees, and in 2019, the company hired consultants known for their anti-union efforts.

 Communications Workers of America, a labor union representing more than 700,000 members, is supporting the Alphabet union.
-CWA Communications Director Beth Allen says that even without NLRB certification, this type of organizing is considered a protected concerted effort under the National Labor Relations Act.
+CWA Communications Director Beth Allen said that even without the NLRB certification, this type of organizing is considered protected concerted activity under the National Labor Relations Act.

-The CWA includes other unions without collective bargaining rights, says Allen, such as the Texas State Employees Union, which represents 11,000 public sector workers who are generally not allowed collective bargaining rights under state law.
+The CWA includes other unions without collective bargaining rights, Allen said, such as the Texas State Employees Union, which represents 11,000 public-sector workers who are generally not allowed collective bargaining rights under state law.

-Unions working with the NLRB typically have to deal with narrowly defined work groups, limited by type of worker or location, which “makes it very easy for employers to attack,” says Allen.
+Unions working with the NLRB typically have to deal with narrowly defined work groups, limited by type of worker or location, which “makes it very easy for employers to attack,” Allen said.

 Silicon Valley’s two-tiered system for white-collar workers is under pressure as coronavirus spreads

-She compared the Alphabet union to CWA’s partnership with bank workers from Wells Fargo, who in recent years were able to push for changes to sales goals and incentive structures that they believed led to unethical practices.
-However that group, called the Committee for Better Banks, is not a union.
+She compared the Alphabet union to CWA’s partnership with bank workers from Wells Fargo, who in recent years were able to push for changes to sales goals and incentive structures that they said led to unethical practices.
+However, the group to which those workers belong, the Committee for Better Banks, is not a union.

+Legal scholars disagree about whether the National Labor Relations Act requires employers to recognize minority unions, said Catherine Fisk, a law professor at the University of California at Berkeley.
+But this model of organizing was standard practice in the United States in the 1930s, before companies found a strategic advantage shifting norms toward unions certified by the NLRB election process.

+“The NLRB as it operates today is the product of decades of litigation, much of it organized by companies aiming to make it more difficult to organize a union that has a right to bargain collectively,” Fisk said.

-“This union builds upon years of courageous organizing by Google workers,” Google program manager Nicki Anselmo said in a statement.
+“This union builds upon years of courageous organizing by Google workers,” Nicki Anselmo, Google program manager, said in a statement that referenced the company’s decision not to renew a Pentagon contract to analyze drone footage after employees protested.
 “From fighting the ‘real names’ policy, to opposing Project Maven, to protesting the egregious, multi-million dollar payouts that have been given to executives who’ve committed sexual harassment, we’ve seen first-hand that Alphabet responds when we act collectively.”

 She continued, “Our new union provides a sustainable structure to ensure that our shared values as Alphabet employees are respected even after the headlines fade.”